ashleyyytjh/IS216-frontend/README.md

 ## Web Solution Overview

 ### 🎯 Intended Users
+SMU Students who are in need of notes for their modules SMU Studens who would want to sell their notes and earn some quick cash.
 Identify your target user groups.
 Examples: small-business owners, caregivers, students, pet adopters, etc.